Takodachi6969/summer2/Documentation/Documentation_source_code/RTools documentation.md

 - **dT_all (list)**: A list of time differences for each pair of RPC indices.
 - **dZ_all (list)**: A list of height differences for each pair of RPC indices.

+### **Note**
+This function contains magic number for the speed of signal propagation, which needs to be changed if the fit is different
 ---

 ## Rtools.`fit_event_chi2`